white-umka/white-umka/README.md

 # About me
 16 y.o.
 Low-level & Embedded
-Building new things with technology.
+Building new things with technology